moul/assh/README.md

     Hostname: ${HOSTNAME}${HOSTNAME_SUFFIX}

 templates:
-  # Templates are similar to Hosts, you can inherits from them
+  # Templates are similar to Hosts; you can inherit from them
   # but you cannot ssh to a template
   bart-template:
     User: bart